juliuskoskela/c-vec/README.md

 When we reach the limit and reallocate, we incur the cost of the allocation and copying over the old buffer to the new buffer.

-Such data-structures can be typed, but in this tutorial we will make our best to mimic the usefullness of vectors in other languages, by providing a generic interface which will accept any type of element.
+Such data structures can be typed, but in this tutorial we will make our best to mimic the usefullness of vectors in other languages by providing a generic interface which will accept any type of element.

 ## Dynamic Vector

-Now let's implement a dynamic array data-structure.
-Let's consider the equivalent Rust called `Vec`. `Vec` implements tons of functions, but in essence it's a growable and shrinkable buffer of elements `<T>` and the main operations are `push` and `pop`.
-Pushing a new lement at the end of the buffer and "popping" aka. taking the element from the data-structure and giving it to you individually (this is an important detail actually).
+Now let's implement a dynamic vector data structure.
+Let's consider the equivalent Rust called `Vec`. `Vec` implements tons of functions, but in essence it's a growable and shrinkable buffer of elements of type `<T>` and the main operations are `push` and `pop`.
+Pushing a new element to the end of the buffer and "popping" aka. taking the element from the end and giving it to you individually (this is an important detail).
 Furthermore we usually have `get` method or we can access the elements using `[]` syntax.

 It's important to note that there is a differnce in performance between the operations.
 Adding to the end of the array and deleting from the end will always be cheapest.
 Everything else will incur the penalty of copying data around.

-However in various tests I've made, those penalties are actually quite small compared to penalties that incur with different data-structures claiming to solve this problem.
-Sure you can prepend to a linked list witout removing or shuffling around elements, but in a dynamic array implementation you are dealing with data that is all laid out sequantially in memory.
-This is important, because modern processors are very fast when the requiared data can be found in cache.
-In a linked list or other pointer-type list, the cache misses that incur from pointer indirection far outweight any other gains in my experience.
+However in various tests I've made, those penalties have been quite small compared to penalties that incur with different data structures claiming to solve this problem.
+Sure you can prepend to a linked list witout removing or shuffling around elements, but in a dynamic vector you are dealing with data that is all laid out sequantially in memory.
+This is important, because modern processors are very fast when the required data can be found in cache.
+In a linked list or other pointer-type list, the cache misses from pointer indirection far outweight any other gains in my experience.

 ### Design